To understand a variety of operations, you will need to know some basic terms and concepts.

 Berthing alongside a wharf or jetty

 - Keep in mind that there are certain places where you cannot leave a boat unattended.
-These areas are highlighted with yellow paint
+These areas are highlighted with yellow lines on MAST owned facilities.

 Leaving a berth

 - Do not release mooring lines until the engine has been started and warmed up;

 - Beware of other vessels when moving away from the wharf.
 Watch the stern as well as the bow of your vessel;

 - Be aware of the effects of wind and tide.

 Picking up a mooring

 - Have a boat hook ready to reach the rope attached to the buoy;

 - Approach the buoy into the wind so the vessel is not blown over the mooring.
 Make sure that the engine is in neutral near the mooring line to ensure the propeller is not fouled;